 There are many dogs that aren't effected by the loud noises or smells, and more than likely, these dogs were exposed to small amounts of loud noises and shown by their owners that there is nothing to worry about.
 Think about a hunting dog getting used to the noise of gunshots for example.

 We can help a dog overcome his flight response (fear) by slowly introducing a new way to react to the sounds of fireworks or thunderstorms.
 This does take time and patients, by will most certainly have a lasting positive effect on the dog's life.

 This type of training must be done over months and certainly not when there are real fireworks for thunderstorms!

 Owners Often Reinforce the Wrong Behavior

 When a dog is afraid of fireworks or thunderstorms, their owners often times will feel sorry for the pet and cuddle them or try to comfort them.
 This actually reinforces the fear responds, since the attention given rewards the dog.
-It signals the dog that what they are doing is correct.
+It signals the dog that what they are currently doing is correct.
 In the dog's mind, the owner is showing them affection, because they agree with their reaction.

 As hard as it is not to comfort a dog that is afraid, it is important not to give affection when the dog is afraid.
 Allow the dog to find a comfortable place to withdraw to and don't hold the dog.
 When the pet comes to you, model the behavior you want, by being calm and relaxed.